Your year-end financial checklist

 The end of the year is a good time to take stock of your current financial standing and make a plan for financial success in the new year.

-2. Get a will
+4. Get a will.

 Deadline: As soon as possible

-3. Make RRSP contributions
+5. Make RRSP contributions.

-Deadline: March 2, 2020 for 2019 tax year
+Deadline: February 29, 2024 for 2023 tax year

-4. Make charitable donations
+6. Make charitable donations.

-Deadline: December 31, 2019 for 2019 tax year
+Deadline: December 31, 2023 for 2023 tax year

-5. Make use of benefits
+7. Make use of benefits.

 Deadline: Usually December 31, may vary

 If you have extended health benefits, you typically can’t carry forward unused amounts into the new year.
-So amid the crazy holiday season, why not take some time to take care of yourself?
+So, amid the crazy holiday season, why not take some time to take care of yourself?
 You could go for a massage to relieve the stress in your back and shoulders.
 Or maybe it’s time to upgrade your glasses.
 Whatever you might need, now is the time to make sure your health benefits don’t go to waste.

-6. Submit work expenses
+8. Submit work expenses.

 Deadline: Varies by workplace

-If you have reimbursable expenses at work, make sure you check when the submission deadline is and submit these in time so you don’t get stuck with the bill.
+If you have reimbursable expenses at work, make sure you check when the submission deadline is and submit these in time, so you don’t get stuck with the bill.
 To ensure you don’t get too far behind with your expense submissions next year, set monthly or quarterly reminders in your calendar to submit.

-7. Review assets and capital gains
+9. Review assets and capital gains.

-Deadline: December 27, 2019 for 2019 tax year (to ensure transaction settles by December 31)
+Deadline: December 27, 2023, for 2023 tax year (to ensure transaction settles by December 31)

-If you are expecting to pay capital gains from the sale of a security asset in 2019, you may wish to sell another security asset before December 27 at a loss, if possible, to offset the gain and wipe out the tax.
+If you’re expecting to pay capital gains from the sale of a security asset in 2019, you may wish to sell another security asset before December 27 at a loss, if possible, to offset the gain and wipe out the tax.
 For example, if you sold some stocks at the beginning of the year, you may have realized a capital gain.
 By disposing of another security at a loss before the deadline, the capital loss can be used to offset the capital gain and reduce your tax burden.
 We recommend that you talk to your financial institution to make sure this strategy is suitable for you.
 We recommend that you talk to your financial institution to make sure this strategy is suitable for you.

 Looking to get some advice?
 You can talk to a planner at Vancity about options relating to your specific situation.
 Not a Vancity member?
 Open an account online.

 This blog post provides general information only, and does not constitute financial, accounting, tax, legal or other professional advice.
 We encourage you to obtain personalized advice from qualified professionalregarding your particular circumstances.
-Please see our Terms of Use.

 Related topics: , ,